 EPA published updated GHG emissions standards in December 2021 and was promptly sued in the D.C.
 Circuit.
 Maryland joined a multistate coalition intervening in defense of EPA's standards.
-Briefing is ongoing.

-NHTSA published its updated CAFÉ standards for Model Years 2024-2026 in May 2022.
+NHTSA published its updated CAFE standards for Model Years 2024-2026 in May 2022.
 That rule was challenged in the D.C.
-Circuit and Maryland joined a multistate coalition intervening to defend NHTSA's standards.
-Briefing is ongoing.
+Circuit and Maryland joined a multistate coalition intervening to defend NHTSA's standards. =Both cases have been argued and are awaiting a decision from the D.C.
+Circuit.